Snehal1112/Simple-API-Go/README.md

 ## Overview

+1. Import the SQL to your MySql Database.

-1. Run the project
+2. Run the project

-2. Open  <http://localhost:9090/ninja/docs/> for API documentation
+3. Open  <http://localhost:9090/ninja/docs/> for API documentation

-3. Integrate with your apps Android , Angular, React
+4. Integrate with your apps Android , Angular, React

 See [Quick Start](#quick-start) for example implementations.